Soldierofthelam/Soldierofthelam/README.md

     I do not tolerate cocky scripters on here.

-     I'f I'm having issues with your script Imma tell you what your doing wrong, If you think I'm wrong I will tell you if in fact wrong.
+     I'f I'm having issues with your script Imma tell you what your doing wrong, If you think I'm wrong I will tell you if in fact I am wrong.

     I DO NOT put up with know it alls.

 <!---